Tunanika/new-website/content/en/articles/high-seas.md

 reasonably easy to get like a raspberry pi, a mx master 3s mouse, a flipper zero and much more.
 For example, it only took me 8 hours to get the very cool type c powered soldering iron.So don't get discouraged and be sure to check them out yourself!

 One more thing that I should mention is that the deadline is 31 January 2025.
-But they also did this last year so they may do it again in 2026.
+But they also did this last year so they may do it again in 2026 if you already missed the deadline.

 ## Conclusion

 Well that's it.
 Now you can build projects and earn free stuff along the way.
 And those can be anything you want.
-I am actually earning doubloons right now by writing this blog post.
+I actually logged this whole website as a project so even this blog post earned me a few doubloons.
 So go ahead and start building something cool!